KeremAR/DevOps-Cheat/CI-CD/cicd-readme.md

 ### SonarQube
 SonarQube is a web-based open-source platform used to measure and analyze the quality of source code.

-The following sections of code quality does Sonar cover:
+### SonarQube Benefits
+SonarQube boosts productivity by:
+- Detecting and eliminating code duplications and redundancy
-- Duplicated code and coding standards
+- Making code easier to read and understand
+- Reducing maintenance time
+- Optimizing application size

 ## Artifact Management

 ### Retention Function
-Retention function carries out deleting irrelevant artifacts according to certain criteria.
+ In CI/CD, artifact retention ensures that outdated or irrelevant artifacts (like build or deployment packages) are automatically deleted based on defined criteria.
+This helps manage storage and maintain a clean environment.

 ### Repository Types
-✅ **Mutable** *(Snapshot repositories allow modifications before final release.)* **applies to the snapshot repository**

-## Continuous Deployment

-Continuous deployment (CD) is a software release process that uses automated testing to validate if changes to a codebase are correct and stable for immediate autonomous deployment to a production environment.
+ The concept of mutable repositories (like snapshot repositories) refers to a storage type where artifacts can be modified, typically before they are finalized and released.
+In CI/CD pipelines, this applies to situations where code is being built, tested, and iterated on before being marked as a stable release.

 ## Deployment Strategies